theNewDynamic/coosbay-1/site/content/blog/the-whole-family-is-invited-to-experience-winter-whale-watch-week-december-27-31-2015-copy.md

 ---
-title: The Whole Family is Invited to Experience Winter Whale Watch Week December 27-31, 2015-(copy)
+title: Experience 2018 Winter Whale Watch Week on Oregon's Adventure Coast
 date: 2015-12-03 23:02:23 +0000
 description: 'Cap of 2018 with a Whale Watching Trip on the Oregon Coast!
 You''ll have a "whale of a time"! '